-There are 30-minute flights from Athens to Mykonos is taking the ferry.
+The best way to get from Athens to Mykonos is taking the ferry.
 There are flights, but most people choose to go by ferry, which can take between 3 and 6 hours, depending on the service and route.
 The flight time from Athens to Mykonos is 35 minutes, but don't forget that flying requires airport transportation, check-in, and security checks.

 The first ferry usually departs from Athens at 7:30am, and the service is more frequent between April and September (usually four or more per day).
 The companies that operate ferries between Athens and Mykonos are Blue Star Ferries, Hellenic Seaways, and Seajets.
 Tickets can be booked in advance, but you still have to pick them up at an agency representing the ferry company at the port.